 Restoring software (e.g. Deep Freeze) is common in Academic environments.
 This type of software will return a computer to an original set state every time it is rebooted regardless of any changes it may encounter during a Windows session (meaningful or malicious).
 If you are using such software, it must be disabled before testing, or a thaw (exempt) space must be created that encompasses all Certiport executables and actions related to exam delivery.

 For all Certiport exam delivery solutions, it is best to maintain dedicated computers that have as little non exam-related software installed as possible.
-Any non-essential software should also be closed prior to exam launch to avoid any potential conflicts; this is particularly important when it comes to any Live-in-the-App exams, as launching a Word exam with Word already open could prevent exam launch.
+Any non-essential software should also be closed prior to exam launch to avoid any potential conflicts.

-Note: Compass also has features such as the LAN Solution and the Import/Export Update Utility for the purposes of distributing updates to a large amount of testing workstations.
+Note: Compass for Windows also has features such as the LAN Solution and the Import/Export Update Utility for the purposes of distributing updates to a large amount of testing workstations.
 Please refer to the Compass User Guide for more information.

 If you should experience issues not covered on this page, you can also check out our FAQs for additional support materials.